 Now, unplug the USB drive and boot your system with USB to check if it really works.

 If you don't know the actual device name (target path), just click on the List devices and check the USB drive name.

 - Etcher – A Beautiful App To Create Bootable SD Cards Or USB Drives

 - Bootiso Lets You Safely Create Bootable USB Drive

 Kindd is in its early development stage.
 So, there would be bugs.
-If you find any bugs, please report them in its GitHub page given at the end of this guide.
+If you find any bugs, please report them in its GitHub page given below.